 In such a situation, a period of about thirty days is taken before the repossession.
 On the other hand, if you are legally parked on any city street, you are expected to get your car out of the way, no matter the reason for parking it, in at most 72 hours.

 Failure to comply with this might cause your car to be towed away in violation.
-Also, if it is not moved in two days, you are liable to ticketed for the offence.
+Also, if it is not moved in two days, you are liable to be ticketed for the offense.